1st Panzer Division (Wehrmacht): History

 The 1st Panzer Division was formed on 15 October 1935 from the 3rd Cavalry Division, and was headquartered in Weimar.
 It was one of three tank divisions created at the time, the other two being the 2nd and 3rd Panzer Division.
 Earlier in the year, Germany had renounced the Treaty of Versailles, which had forbidden the country, among other things, from having tank forces, a treaty Germany had violated almost from the start by secretly developing tanks and operating a covert tank school in the Soviet Union.

 Initially, the division consisted of two panzer regiments organized into a brigade, a motorized infantry brigade, a reconnaissance battalion, a divisional artillery regiment, and supporting ancillary formations.
-The division was equipped with the sub-standard light Panzer I and Panzer II, with the more powerful Panzer III arriving in late 1936.
+The division was equipped with the light Panzer I and Panzer II tanks, with the very first pre-production versions of the more powerful Panzer III Ausf A. arriving by November 1937 for testing, and the first examples of the Panzer IV Ausf.
+A being delivered from around the same time, and by June 1938 by the latest.
 While the Pz I saw service in large numbers in Poland in 1939, the division was still using its Panzer II's in 1941.

 In 1938, the division participated in the Anschluss of Austria and the occupation of the Sudetenland in 1938 and the subsequent invasion of Czechoslovakia in 1939.
 In September 1939, the 1st Panzer Division took part in the invasion of Poland, reaching the outskirts of Warsaw after eight days.
 After Warsaw the division was moved to support the 18th Infantry Division before returning to Germany in November 1939, after the Polish surrender.

 In May 1940, the 1st Panzer Division was part of the invasion of France, Luxembourg and Belgium.
 It took part in the battles of Sedan and Dunkirk before swinging south to participate in the attack on the Weygand Line.
 It advanced towards the Swiss border and occupied Belfort before the surrender of France.
 During the battle of France, the division suffered relatively low casualties, having just under 500 men killed in action.

 The 1st Panzer Division remained in France until September 1940, when it was moved to East Prussia.
 It supplied a substantial number of units to the new 16th and 18th Panzer Divisions.
 From 22 June 1941, it took part of Operation Barbarossa, crossing the former German-Lithuanian frontier as part of the Army Group North and the 4th Panzer Group.
 The division was involved in heavy fighting and, by mid-August, had only 44, of the 155 tanks it had started out with less than two month earlier, left in serviceable condition.
 It continued to advance towards Leningrad until early October when it was transferred to the Army Group Centre to take part in the advance on Moscow.
 The division advanced within 32 km on Moscow before being forced to retreat during the Soviet counterattack.